 The Group classifies its financial assets in the following categories: loans and receivables and available-for-sale, as appropriate.
 The classification depends on the purpose for which the assets were acquired.
-Management determines the classification of its financial assets at initial recognition and re-evaluates this designation at every reporting date.
+Management determines the classification of its financial assets at initial recognition and re-evaluates this designation at the end of each reporting period.